-Mr. Yamamoto, aged 58, is the chief executive officer of the Company, an executive Director and the chairman of the Board.
+Mr. Yamamoto, aged 59, is the chief executive officer of the Company, an executive Director and the chairman of the Board.
 He was appointed as an executive Director on 16 June 2015 and is primarily responsible for overseeing the general management and business development of the Group, and formulating business strategies and policies for our business management and operations.

-Mr. Yamamoto is the son of Mr. Katsumitsu Yamamoto, our founder and a member of our Senior Management.
+Mr. Yamamoto is the son of Mr. Katsumitsu YAMAMOTO, our founder.
 Mr. Yamamoto founded the Group in 1984 by incorporating Okura Japan to operate a pachinko hall in Nagasaki and has been the chairman of Okura Japan since June 2001.
-As at 30 June 2018, Mr. Yamamoto was also a representative director of each of Okura Japan, K's Holdings, K's Property, Aisen and Okura Nishinihon.
-He was a representative director of Okura Kyushu prior to its merger with Okura Japan on 1 January 2018.
+As at 30 June 2019, Mr. Yamamoto was also a representative director of each of Okura Japan, K's Property and Okura Nishinihon.
+He was a representative director of Okura Kyushu prior to its merger with Okura Japan on 1 January 2018 and a representative director of K's Holdings and Aisen prior to their merger with Okura Japan in January 2019.

-Mr. Yamamoto has spent over 33 years operating and managing the pachinko hall business of the Group, during which he obtained extensive experience in the management and operation of pachinko halls, corporate governance, strategic planning, and financial management.
+Mr. Yamamoto has spent over 35 years operating and managing the pachinko hall business of the Group, during which he obtained extensive experience in the management and operation of pachinko halls, corporate governance, strategic planning, and financial management.